 The audience is small and the athletes aren’t quite household names.
 But these matches are amazing.
 And whereas so many other brands would have slapped a paywall over it (I’m looking at you FloGrappling), Eddie is posting them for free on his YouTube channel.

-There is certainly a competitive excellence in the matches, but it’s nice to take a break from the constant deluge of trash talking and school rivalries we often see nowadays.
-All of these competitors are from the same team, and you feel the comradere return when the matches are over.
+There is certainly competitive excellence in the matches, but it’s nice to take a break from the constant deluge of trash talking and school rivalries we often see nowadays.
+All of these competitors are from the same team, and you feel the camaraderie return when the matches are over.

 The audience in these tournaments are not the typical beer drinking, “put’em in a body bag” type of fans.
 Just about every one of them knows jiu-jitsu and exactly what is unfolding in the matches.